abigailbishop/LibbyLabCellpose/README.md

 Note: This output begins counting at 0, not at 1.
 So if you see 13 output in this context, you are actually in the process of analyzing your 14th image, not the 13th.
 That's why you see `About image ...` information for images 0-4 and not for images 1-5.

-For each image, the script outputs a period 3 times (mimicing a progress bar)
+For each image, the script outputs a period 3 times (mimicking a progress bar)
 1. After an image is loaded
 1. After Cellpose segmented the image.
 This takes the longest, expect to see a single period for a small while per image.
 1. After the segmented `.seg` file is saved